 Psychotherapy and Counseling:

 In addition to psychotherapy to treat Anxiety and Mood Disorders, I provide short-term counseling for individuals having difficulty adjusting to particular circumstances or life stressors, and short-term couples' counseling.
 I accept Medicare, and most major insurance for psychotherapy and counseling services.
 To schedule your first appointment, call 270-307-3672 and leave your contact information and a good time to call you back, or you can send me an email.

 A part of my business consists of brief consultations (usually no more than 1-3 sessions) for highly focused problem-solving or coping skills training.
 Since these consultations are not "illness-based," they are not a covered service by insurance.
 Individual Consultations can be helpful when considering a life or career change, a minor family or associate issue, or dealing with holiday, financial, work or end of semester stress.
 Mindfulness-Based techniques are highly effective in managing stress by training the mind to bring attention to the present moment and calm unproductive thoughts about the past and future.

-Mindfulness Meditation Workshops and Series:
+Mindfulness Meditation Instruction: